Main campus of the Georgia Institute of Technology: Baptist Collegiate Ministry

 Baptist Collegiate Ministry is a Baptist organization located at 740 Techwood Drive on East Campus which is supported by multiple nearby Baptist churches.

 Catholic Center

 The Georgia Tech Catholic Center, located at 172 Fourth Street, is a Roman Catholic center operated by the Catholic Students Organization, an official Georgia Tech student group.
 The center has been at its current location since 1985.

 Christian Campus Fellowship

 Christian Campus Fellowship is a non-denominational evangelical Christian group founded on campus in 1987 by Rick and Beth Harper, located at 767 Techwood Drive on East Campus.

 Lutheran Campus Ministry (Grace House)

 The Grace House is a Lutheran campus ministry organization supported by the Lutheran Church of the Redeemer in Midtown Atlanta.
 The house is located on East Campus at 182 Fifth Street and holds worship every Tuesday night.

 Methodist Center (Wesley Foundation)

 The Wesley Foundation at Georgia Tech is a Wesley Foundation sponsored by the United Methodist Church.
 Located at 189 Fourth Street, they hold traditional worship services every Sunday and evening services on Tuesday.

+Reformed University Fellowship

+Reformed University Fellowship (RUF) at Georgia Tech is a campus ministry that seeks to be an honest community for the convinced and unconvinced to explore historic Christianity and learn together what it means to follow Jesus with our whole lives.
+Reformed University Fellowship is the campus ministry organization of the Presbyterian Church in America (PCA).